fuki1320/learning_JS/loops.md

 - In the code below, a for loop is used with an initialization (let cupsAdded = 1), condition (cupsAdded < cupsOfSugar), and increment (cupsAdded++).

-- This loop will execute as long as **cupsAdded is less than cupsOfSuga**r.
+- This loop will execute as long as **cupsAdded is less than cupsOfSugar**.

 - This loop will execute a **specific number of times**, iterating **from 1 up to cupsOfSugar (its numeric value) - 1**